-On January 30, 2023, Osprey Funds, LLC ("Osprey") filed a suit in Connecticut Superior Court against the Sponsor alleging that statements the Sponsor made in its advertising and promotion of the Trust violated the Connecticut Unfair Trade Practices Act, and seeking statutory damages and injunctive relief.
+On January 30, 2023, Osprey Funds, LLC ("Osprey") filed a suit in Connecticut Superior Court against the Sponsor alleging that statements the Sponsor made in its advertising and promotion of Grayscale Bitcoin Trust violated the Connecticut Unfair Trade Practices Act ("CUTPA"), and seeking statutory damages and injunctive relief.
 On April 17, 2023, the Sponsor filed a motion to dismiss the complaint and, following briefing, a hearing on the motion to dismiss was held on June 26, 2023.
 On October 23, 2023, the Court denied the Sponsor's motion to dismiss.
 On November 6, 2023, the Sponsor filed a motion for reargument of the Court's order denying the Sponsor's motion to dismiss.
 On November 16, 2023, Osprey filed an opposition to the Sponsor's motion for reargument, and on November 30, 2023, the Sponsor filed a reply in further support of its motion for reargument.
-The motion for reargument remains pending.
-The Sponsor and the Trust believe this lawsuit is without merit and intend to vigorously defend against it.
+On March 11, 2024, the Court denied the Sponsor's motion for reargument.
+On March 25, 2024, the Sponsor filed an application for interlocutory appeal.
+On March 28, 2024, Osprey filed an opposition to the Sponsor's application for interlocutory appeal.
+On April 1, 2024, the Court denied the Sponsor's application for interlocutory appeal.
+On April 10, 2024, Osprey filed a motion to amend the complaint.
+The amended complaint went into effect on April 25, 2024.
+A scheduling order was entered by the Court with trial scheduled to begin on July 15, 2025.
+On July 31, 2024, the Sponsor filed a motion to strike the amended complaint.
+On August 30, 2024, Osprey filed an opposition to the Sponsor's motion to strike the amended complaint.
+On October 11, 2024, the Court denied the Sponsor's motion to strike.
+On November 22, 2024, the Sponsor filed a motion for summary judgment on the grounds that CUTPA does not apply to practices undertaken in connection with the purchase and sale of securities, and the Court granted the Sponsor's motion for summary judgment on February 7, 2025.
+On February 10, 2025, Osprey filed a motion for reargument.
+The Sponsor and Grayscale Bitcoin Trust believe that judgment was properly granted in their favor and intend to vigorously defend against any attempts to overturn the judgment.